loading loading

 Commentary

-Under the assignment, Gorky was to create a single aviation-themed panel, measuring approximately 720 square feet, for the building's interior.
+Awarded in August 1935, Floyd Bennett was Gorky's first assignment as a member of the Mural Division in the Works Progress Administration's newly established Federal Art Project (WPA/FAP).
+Gorky was to create a single aviation-themed panel, measuring approximately 720 square feet, for the building's interior.
 According to Burgoyne Diller (1906–1965), director of the Mural Division in New York (1935–40), the final proposal was conceived as a "montage of photo-enlargements and paintings," incorporating select photographs of airplanes and airports by the photographer Wyatt Davis (1906–1984) whom Gorky had known since 1927.1

 Although both Alfred H. Barr Jr. (1902–1981), director of the Museum of Modern Art, and Holger Cahill (1887–1960), national director of the FAP, advocated for Gorky's proposal, the Floyd Bennett commission was ultimately awarded to Eugene Chodorow (1910–2000).
-This was likely due, in large part, to Mayor La Guardia's vocal criticisms.
+This was due, in part, to Mayor La Guardia's critical assessment of Gorky's designs.
 As quoted in the New York Herald Tribune the day after he and Gorky were photographed together: "[Mayor La Guardia] attended the opening . . . and found that several of the murals scheduled to adorn public buildings in New York City were beyond his comprehension. . . .
 Mr. Gorky told the Mayor that the abstractionist did not use 'old fashioned colors,' tried to show all sides of an object at the same time, and viewed a round ball as flat.
 The Mayor wrinkled his brow.
 'I'm a conservative in my art, as I am a progressive in my politics,' he said.
 'That’s why perhaps I cannot understand it.'"2

 1. Letter from Burgoyne Diller to Wolfgang and Ethel Schwabacher, c.
 November 1949, Arshile Gorky Research Collection (1936–1993), Francis Mulhall Achilles Library, Archives, Whitney Museum of American Art, New York; see also: Ruth Bowman, Murals without Walls: Arshile Gorky’s Aviation Murals Rediscovered, exh. cat.
 (Newark, N.J.: Newark Museum, 1978), 24.